samExecu/School-Record-Management/README.md

 # School's Record Management

+## Note
+This was just a school project to see how well I have understood the language and file handling in C

 ## Installation

 To use this program, you will need to have a C compiler installed on your system.
 You can download and install a C compiler such as GCC (GNU Compiler Collection) or Microsoft Visual C++ (MSVC).